jemberdin/EE-homework/README.md

 and navigate to `crud/src/js/` - this is React application.
 Make sure you have Node and Node Package Manager (npm) installed on your computer.
 "node -v" and "npm -v" is commands to see if Node and npm is installed.
-Type "npm start" hit `Enter`.
+Type "npm start", hit `Enter`.
 React application should start.
 Open http://localhost:3000/ in your browser and test application.

 ### Additional information